 Remember, he wrote this in his diary!
 He was not trying to start a cult, gather a following, or become a get Instagram likes.
 He was training his OWN mind.
 As I am in this post.

 Be open to the idea that people are going to be fools or jerks or unreliable or anything else.
 Let them be.
 That’s their business.
 That’s not inside your control.

-This does not mean “sit down and shut up” like some will infer.
-If other people are doing something that does intersect with something in your control than you can and must act.
+This does not mean “sit down and shut up” as some will infer.
+If other people are doing something that does intersect with something in your control then you can and must act.
 But don’t keep reposting “outrage”.
 Don’t let other people into your head.
 Don’t let the monkey in your head run wild worrying about other people.
 Focus the monkey on what is in your own control.

 Be strict with yourself and tolerant of others.